jlevyoff1/the-art-of-command-line/README.md

 - Save aliases, shell settings, and functions you commonly use in `~/.bashrc`, and [arrange for login shells to source it](http://superuser.com/a/183980/7106).
 This will make your setup available in all your shell sessions.

-- Put the settings of environment variables as well as commands that should be executed when you login in `~/.bash_profile`.
+- Put the settings of environment variables as well as commands that should be executed when you log in `~/.bash_profile`.
 Separate configuration will be needed for shells you launch from graphical environment logins and `cron` jobs.

-- Synchronize your configuration files (e.g. `.bashrc` and `.bash_profile`) among various computers with Git.
+- Synchronize your configuration files (e.g.,`.bashrc` and `.bash_profile`) among various computers with Git.

 - Understand that care is needed when variables and filenames include whitespace.
-Surround your Bash variables with quotes, e.g. `"$FOO"`.
-Prefer the `-0` or `-print0` options to enable null characters to delimit filenames, e.g. `locate -0 pattern | xargs -0 ls -al` or `find / -print0 -type d | xargs -0 ls -al`.
+Surround your Bash variables with quotes, e.g., `"$FOO"`.
+Prefer the `-0` or `-print0` options to enable null characters to delimit filenames, e.g., `locate -0 pattern | xargs -0 ls -al` or `find / -print0 -type d | xargs -0 ls -al`.
 To iterate on filenames containing whitespace in a for loop, set your IFS to be a newline only using `IFS=$'\n'`.

 - In Bash scripts, use `set -x` (or the variant `set -v`, which logs raw input, including unexpanded variables and comments) for debugging output.
-Use strict modes unless you have a good reason not to: Use `set -e` to abort on errors (nonzero exit code).
+Use strict modes unless you have a good reason not to: Use `set -e` to abort errors (non-zero exit code).
 Use `set -u` to detect unset variable usages.
-Consider `set -o pipefail` too, to abort on errors within pipes (though read up on it more if you do, as this topic is a bit subtle).
+Consider `set -o pipefail` too, to abort errors within pipes (though read up on it more if you do, as this topic is a bit subtle).
 For more involved scripts, also use `trap` on EXIT or ERR.
-A useful habit is to start a script like this, which will make it detect and abort on common errors and print a message:
+A useful habit is to start a script like this, which will make it detect and abort common errors and print a message:
 ```bash
       set -euo pipefail
       trap "echo 'error: Script failed: see failed command above'" ERR
 ```

-- In Bash scripts, subshells (written with parentheses) are convenient ways to group commands.
-A common example is to temporarily move to a different working directory, e.g.
+- In Bash scripts, subshells (written with parentheses) are the convenient ways to group commands.
+A common example is to temporarily move to a different working directory, e.g.,
 ```bash
       # do something in current dir
       (cd /some/other/dir && other-command)
       # continue in original dir
 ```

-- In Bash, note there are lots of kinds of variable expansion.
+- In Bash, note that there are many kinds of variable expansion.
 Checking a variable exists: `${name:?error message}`.
 For example, if a Bash script requires a single argument, just write `input_file=${1:?usage: $0 input_file}`.
 Using a default value if a variable is empty: `${name:-default}`.
 If you want to have an additional (optional) parameter added to the previous example, you can use something like `output_file=${2:-logfile}`.
 If `$2` is omitted and thus empty, `output_file` will be set to `logfile`.
 Arithmetic expansion: `i=$(( (i + 1) % 5 ))`.
 Sequences: `{1..10}`.
 Trimming of strings: `${var%suffix}` and `${var#prefix}`.
 For example if `var=foo.pdf`, then `echo ${var%.pdf}.txt` prints `foo.txt`.

 - Brace expansion using `{`...`}` can reduce having to re-type similar text and automate combinations of items.
 This is helpful in examples like `mv foo.{txt,pdf} some-dir` (which moves both files), `cp somefile{,.bak}` (which expands to `cp somefile somefile.bak`) or `mkdir -p test-{a,b,c}/subtest-{1,2,3}` (which expands all possible combinations and creates a directory tree).
 Brace expansion is performed before any other expansion.